High Voltage Delivery and Distribution for the NEXT-100 Time Projection Chamber: Field cage design

 The HDPE struts provide structural support for the field cage and run the entire detector length.
 To attach to the copper rings, they have ``comb'' features cut into them.
 Similarly, the HDPE struts have a groove on the inside to hug the cathode and, as such, were assembled piece by piece around the cathode.
 This scheme is shown in Figure~\ref{fig:FC}.
 The copper rings are attached with nylon screws to the HDPE struts, and one of these screws, as can be seen in Fig.~\ref{fig:FCDetails}, a.

 Attached to the field cage HDPE struts are individual panels of PTFE reflector material with 0.5~cm thickness.
 These reflectors slide into the struts with a dovetail joint to create a light-tube, lining the active volume to enhance photon collection efficiency.
 These panels are also coated in the wavelength shifter Tetraphenyl Butadiene (TPB) with a thickness of a few microns.
 Although the sapphire windows of NEXT-100 will transmit UV light, and the photomultiplier tubes have some sensitivity the xenon emission wavelength of 175~nm, the better PMT quantum efficiency at the TPB emission peak leads to improved energy resolution with the application of a wavelength shifter.
-A program of R\&D has quantified the reflectivity of NEXT-100 style teflon panels vs thickness \cite{haefner2017reflectance,haefner2023reflectance}, and it was found that 0.5 cm thick panels offer excellent reflectivity while avoiding unnecessary additional material mass.
+A program of R\&D has quantified the reflectivity of NEXT-100 style PTFE panels vs thickness \cite{haefner2023reflectance}, and it was found that 0.5 cm thick panels offer excellent reflectivity while avoiding unnecessary additional material mass.
+It is notable that this is somewhat different to the optimal thickness for liquid xenon experiments~\cite{neves2017measurement, haefner2017reflectance}, where PTFE reflectivity is significantly enhanced due to the high refractive index of the liquid leading to increased fresnel reflectivity~\cite{kravitz2020measurements}, which is a thickness-independent effect.
+In the gas phase, the reflectivity is primarily due to diffusion of the photons within the PTFE volume, and it therefore exhibits a more significant thickness dependence.

 Where previous NEXT detectors have used a solid light tube, these panels were produced in sections to make coating with TPB more straightforward and controllable, and installation more manageable.
 Installation of one of the panels is shown in Fig.~\ref{fig:FCDetails}, d.
 Due to their modularity, it is anticipated that a similar design can be used for larger future detectors, following validation of performance in NEXT-100.

 The mass of the field cage is 270.7 kg (excluding the Poly Wrap) and is overwhelmingly dominated by copper, HDPE, and PTFE, at 177.9~kg, 54~kg, and 38.8kg, respectively.
 All of this weight is supported via the copper rings.
 To check if the rings could support this structure, a finite element analysis was used to evaluate the rings throughout the system as shown in Figure~\ref{fig:FCdeflect} Left.
 It was determined that the structure was mechanically robust with inconsequential deformation in the rings, with less than 0.05~mm of deflection from the nominal cylindrical shape everywhere within the region of interest.
 A stress analysis was also performed for the rings and found to be trivial throughout, with a max of 2.71~MPa at the peak deflection area.